HorrocksEngineers/cims-interview-skills-tests/README.md

-# CIMS Interview Skills Tests
+# CIMS Interview Skills Tests <!-- omit in toc -->

 We have come up with a few exercises to help our team get a feel for how you write code and solve problems.